varnish/Varnish-Book/varnish_book.rst

       Health probes are explain in the Health Probes Chapter.

+..
+TODO for the author: Update reference of Health Probes Chapter.

    .. note::

       Directors are defined as loadable VMODs in Varnish 4.
-      This is different to Varnish 3.

-..
-TODO for the author: Update reference of Health Probes Chapter.
+      Please see the ``vmod_directors`` man page for more information.

 Hash directors
 ..............